Biohazardhpk/OpenStack-Liberty-Install-Script/README.md

          10.3.3.1

 - After the script finishes you can access the two instances from the console inside Horizon (make a PortFowarding rule for it on the NAT network in VMware)
-- The public instace can also be accessed trough ssh from your pc.
+- The public instance can also be accessed trough ssh from your pc.
 - The credentials for the two instances are: cirros/cubswin:)

 # This tutorial will be continued with: